openminted/omtd-stack-setup/docs/deployment_guide.md

     $ sudo certbot --apache
     :   pick "vhosts.conf" and HTTPS only when asked
 ```
-Resart apache2 and check that the host is redirecting to the correct place:
+Restart apache2 and check that the host is redirecting to the correct place:
 ```$ sudo service apache2 restart```

 SSL without Proxy